Statement of Compliance with the QCA Corporate Governance Code

-The 2017 Report and Accounts details attendance at the Board meetings and the various Committees by Directors and these are available at Annual Reports.
-They also detail the key experience of each Director.
+Details of attendance at the Board meetings and the various Committees by Directors are available at Annual Reports.
+They also detail the key experience of each Director on page 6.
 Between them, the Directors have substantial experience in all aspects of the business: engineering, sales, marketing, support, manufacturing, production, finance and city relations.

 Principle 6: Ensure that between them the Directors have necessary up-to-date experience, skills and capabilities.

 Each Board member brings a different mix of capabilities, which blend well into a successful and effective team.
 The Board is satisfied that, between the Directors, it has an effective balance of skills and experience.
 For example, specialist embedded computing technology and broad experience in sales, operations, international expansion, finance, legal, information technology and capital markets.
 Board members maintain their skill sets through practice in day-to-day roles, enhanced with attending specific training where required.

 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
 In addition, the Directors have direct access to the advice and services of the Company Secretary.

 Board composition is kept under review and the Board is committed to ensuring diversity of skills, experience and gender balance.